shildner/viking-metal-death-glogg/recipe.md

 ###Make the syrup

-While the wine is mulling, combine the sugar and brandy in a small pot and cook on low until the sugar has dissolved.
+While the wine is mulling, combine the sugar and bourbon in a small pot and cook on low until the sugar has dissolved.

 ###Finish and Serve